Overview

 H-2A Housing Inspection Process

-Under the Farm Laborer Fair Labor Practices Act (FLFLPA), all migrant farmworker housing is required to obtain a permit from the Department of Health and comply with Part 15 regulations.
-Prior to 2021, only housing that was offered to five or more individuals was required to obtain a Migrant Farmworker Housing permit from the Department of Health (DOH).
-Since 2021, all employers providing migrant farmworker housing with an occupancy of 1 or more, must obtain a permit from the health department.
+Under the Farm Laborer Fair Labor Practices Act (FLFLPA), all migrant farmworker housing is required to obtain an annual permit from the Department of Health and comply with Part 15 regulations.
+Prior to 2020, only housing that was offered to five or more individuals was required to obtain a Migrant Farmworker Housing permit from the Department of Health (DOH).
+Since 2020, all employers providing migrant farmworker housing with an occupancy of 1 or more, must obtain a permit from the health department.

 Please note, depending on the dates of need, if you submit more than one H-2A job order annually, you may be required to submit an additional (updated) housing inspection during the processing period for a subsequent application.
-Our office will advise you of housing inspection needs when we issue your Acceptance Notice from the State Workforce Agency (SWA).
+Our office will advise you of housing inspection requirements when we issue the Acceptance Notice from our office.

 Housing Note: